francinehahn/aws-ecommerce-api/README.md

 https://rgxypz5u56.execute-api.us-east-1.amazonaws.com/prod/

 ## ☑️Requests created:
+- `Products:`
 - Get All Products
 - Get Product By Id
 - Create Product
 - Update Product
 - Delete Product
+- `Orders:`
+- Get All Orders
+- Get All Orders From A Client
+- Get An Order From A Client
+- Create An Order
+- Delete An Order

 ## 💻 Technologies:
 - Typescript